Axstoria/Axstoria-Software/Docs/testing_policy.md

 Unit test will have to be done using the **Unity Test Framework** package, which extends C# test framework **NUnit** with customs functionnality for Unity.

 ### Process
 The tests will be executed automatically using **Unity Cloud Build** before every push to ensure that no regression happens in the code.
-Failure on a unit test will block the push until correction.
+Failure on a unit test does not block a push, but will block a pull request

 The execution of the unit tests will also be available on the Unity Editor Menu, as to not have to commit and push every time there's a need to verify the regression of the code.